nheidloff/visual-recognition-tensorflow-openwhisk/README.md

 This [project](https://github.com/nheidloff/visual-recognition-tensorflow-openwhisk) contains a sample application which uses an extended [MobileNet](https://research.googleblog.com/2017/06/mobilenets-open-source-models-for.html) TensorFlow model to recognize different flower types.
 The predictions are executed by [TensorFlow](https://www.tensorflow.org/) running in an [OpenWhisk](https://www.ibm.com/cloud/functions) function.

-This project is an extension of the TensorFlow tutorial ["TensorFlow for Poets"](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) which describes how to [retrain](https://www.tensorflow.org/tutorials/image_retraining) MobileNet's final layer of a neural network for new categories.
+This project is an extension of the TensorFlow tutorial [TensorFlow for Poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) which describes how to [retrain](https://www.tensorflow.org/tutorials/image_retraining) MobileNet's final layer of a neural network for new categories.

 This screenshot shows the sample web application: